Our Crisis Simulation

 The directive is the crisis-version of General Assemblies’ resolutions.
 Directives are far less formal than their GA counterparts.
 They are normally bullet-pointed lists detailing what actions the committee is taking.
 Because this is crisis, committees can go beyond “suggesting” and “strongly discouraging” to actually implementing their solutions.
 In directives, committees can collectively delegate troops and funds, release press statements, and enact reforms.
 Typically, each directive tackles a very specific issue or a small part of a major issue.
 At TUSMUNC, directives must have at least three sponsors; the sponsors and signatories combined must add up to at least one-third of the committee.
 Directives will require a two-thirds majority to pass.

-Since TUSMUNC is a learning conference, we will be giving delegates a head start on their crisis plans by providing them with their position’s portfolio powers.
-Portfolio powers are the resources at the delegates’ disposal.
+Portfolio powers, also known as covert powers, are the resources at the delegates’ disposal.
 They are unique to each position: for people positions, they can reflect the person’s office/occupation, socioeconomic standing, and history; for country positions, they can reflect the country’s economy, military power, and alliances.
 Portfolio powers can include money, troops, and special advantages that delegates can use.
-To access these resources, delegates can either send a note to crisis or volunteer them in a directive.
+To use these resources in committee, delegates can either send a note to crisis or volunteer them in a directive.
+Portfolio powers will be sent to all delegates the night before the conference, so please keep an eye out for an email from your chair.

 In General Assemblies, position papers are usually enough to give delegates a game plan going into committee.
 However, in crisis committees, where delegates often have much more complex objectives, it's wise to also prepare a more fleshed-out plan that includes your goals in committee and how you intend to reach them.
 To do this, you first must establish what you want to achieve in committee.
 In crisis committees, most delegates aim to solve the issues they are presented with while simultaneously trying to increase their position's power.

 Second, research, research, research!
 Look over your position's abilities, pour-over online encyclopedia articles, and read everything you can on your position.
 Finally, outline your long-term goals in committee, such as creating this treaty or seizing office, and your first few short-term actions that will help you achieve it, such as making alliances or campaigning.
-(For reference, here's an example of how a crisis plan might look: your long-term goal is to solve a border dispute and, in the process, seize more land for your position than it already controlled.
+(For reference, here's an example of how a crisis arc might look: your long-term goal is to solve a border dispute and, in the process, seize more land for your position than it already controlled.
 Therefore, your first short-term actions would be to ally with the countries involved and begin negotiating during the first committee session.)
-Crisis plans like this help you stay focused during the chaos of debate and make you stand out as a strong delegate.
+Crisis arcs like this help you stay focused during the chaos of debate and make you stand out as a strong delegate.
+If you need any help with your arc, feel free to reach out to a member of our secretariat and they will direct you to the right person.

 Be flexible, but don't get distracted.
 Good luck, delegates!